skhaz/vimfiles/README.md

 vim +BundleInstall +qall
 ```

-Wait for installation...
-Done :)
+And wait for installation...
+Happy Hacking!

 ScreenShot
 ==========